DEGIRO review

 Is DEGIRO good for long-term ETF investing?

 DEGIRO works well for Europe-based investors buying UCITS ETFs on a long-term buy-and-hold strategy.
 The key is total drag: ETF costs plus broker commissions plus FX friction.
-The Core Selection list removes transaction fees on qualifying ETFs, which helps if your chosen funds are on it.
+The Core Selection on Tradegate removes transaction fees on qualifying ETFs, which helps if your chosen funds are listed there — but factor in the Tradegate lock-in risk if you think you may switch brokers in the future.

-What are DEGIRO’s actual fees for ETF investing?
+What are DEGIRO’s actual fees for ETF investing in 2026?

 What is the difference between DEGIRO Basic and Custody?

-Basic allows DEGIRO to lend your securities — you keep ownership but lend out shares, which has counterparty risk.
-Custody holds securities separately and does not lend them, but you pay fees on dividends and corporate actions processed by DEGIRO.
-For most long-term ETF investors in accumulating ETFs, Custody removes the lending risk at little practical cost.
+Basic allows DEGIRO to lend your securities to third parties — you keep legal ownership but are exposed to counterparty risk if the borrower defaults.
+Custody holds securities separately and does not lend them; you pay small fees for dividend processing and corporate action handling.
+For most long-term investors in accumulating UCITS ETFs, Custody is the cleaner choice: the extra cost rarely triggers if you hold accumulating funds and never receive dividends at broker level.

 Can EU investors buy US-domiciled ETFs on DEGIRO?

-Most EU retail investors cannot buy US-domiciled ETFs (like Vanguard VTI or SPY) due to PRIIP/KID regulations.
-DEGIRO typically blocks US ETF purchases for EU retail clients.
-The correct approach is to use UCITS equivalents — funds domiciled in Ireland or Luxembourg that track the same indexes.
+Most EU retail investors cannot buy US-domiciled ETFs (like Vanguard VTI or SPY) due to PRIIPs/KID regulations.
+DEGIRO blocks US ETF purchases for EU retail clients.
+This is not a DEGIRO-specific limitation — it applies across all regulated EU brokers.
+The correct approach is to use UCITS equivalents domiciled in Ireland or Luxembourg that track the same indexes.
+For example, CSPX tracks the S&P 500 and VWCE tracks the FTSE All-World.

 Should I pick DEGIRO or Interactive Brokers?